batteries-included/batteries-included/static/src/content/post/fairsource.md

 excerpt:
   Fair Source is a solid, sustainable approach to licensing for companies that use it proactively
-publishDate: 2024-09-18
+publishDate: 2024-09-19
 tags: ['open source', 'license', 'oss', 'company']
 image: /images/posts/post-19.jpg
 draft: false
 ---

-Sentry announced a new software model called Fair Source in a blog post earlier this month.
+Sentry announced a new software model called Fair Source in a blog post earlier last month.
 The debate following this announcement has sparked heated conversation.
 As a founder, open-source user, contributor, and community advocate, I've thought a lot about the points of view in this conversation.
 We're trying to take a step forward with finding a sustainable model for